trskop/dot.config/yx/toolset/man/yx-jmp.1.md

 \--root-dir=*DIR*, \--root-dir *DIR*
 :   When executing editor use this directory as a parent dir for the file that
     is being edited.

+\--syntax=*SYNTAX*, --syntax *SYNTAX*
+:   Select SYNTAX of input from which filenames will be parsed.
+Possible
+    values for SYNTAX are: plain (just list of files, ghc (Haskell compiler) and psc (PureScript compiler).
+This optinon is ignored when `--git-status` or `--git-commit` was specified.

 \--help, -h
 :   Print short help message and exit.
 Same as: `yx help jmp`.